Vanity (singer): Relationships

 Matthews met Prince at the American Music Awards in 1982.
 She later recalled: "I didn't know who he was, and he kept following me.
 I thought he was gay, and I kept thinking, 'Why is this gay guy following me around?'
-They soon began dating, and they broke up when she left Vanity 6 in 1983.
+They soon began dating, and she left her New York City apartment, where she had been pursuing modeling and acting, and moved to Minneapolis to live with Prince.
+Their relationship lasted a year, until she left Vanity 6 in 1983.

-She was also linked romantically with Adam Ant, who wrote the track "Vanity" on his album Strip (1983), and with Billy Idol.
+She was romantically linked to Adam Ant, who wrote the track "Vanity" on his album Strip (1983), and with Billy Idol.

 Mötley Crüe bassist Nikki Sixx had a crush on Matthews for years before reaching out through her management in 1986.
 Once they met, their relationship intensified quickly—she fell for him within hours and proposed in just three weeks.
 Matthews announced her engagement on The Late Show in September 1987, and joked that she would become Vanity 6 (Sixx) again.
 They had intended to marry at the Crystal Cathedral in Garden Grove, California in December 1987.
 The wedding was postponed, and then Sixx called off the engagement in 1988.
 In his book, The Heroin Diaries: A Year in the Life of a Shattered Rock Star, Sixx wrote that he viewed Matthews callously during this period, and she taught him how to freebase cocaine, which intensified his drug dependency.

 While working as an evangelist in San Jose, Matthews read about the philanthropic activities of football player Anthony Smith of the Oakland Raiders in Los Angeles.
 She told Ebony magazine, "The Lord told me that I would go down to L.A. and minister to him."
 They met in late February 1995, and she proposed to him three days later.
 After a one-month whirlwind romance, they married in April at Smith's home in Playa del Rey on the first anniversary of her sobriety.
 Smith later revealed that they often argued about her kind nature; she would habitually invite homeless people into their home for food and showers and give out their home number to complete strangers.
 Their marriage ended in 1996 due to his volatile behavior.
 After they separated, Smith was arrested for domestic violence against another woman, and he was later convicted of three murders.